yquake2/yquake2/doc/040_cvarlist.md

   deadzone with the shape of a "bowtie", which will help you to do perfectly horizontal or vertical movements the more you mark a direction with the stick.
-Increasing this too much will reduce speed for the diagonals.
+Increasing this too much will reduce speed for the diagonals, but will help you to mark 90º/180º turns with Flick Stick.
 Default `0.15`.

 * **joy_left_expo** / **joy_right_expo**: Exponents on the response
   curve on each stick.
 Increasing this will make small movements to represent much smaller inputs, which helps precision with the sticks.
   `1.0` is linear.
 Default `2.0` (quadratic curve).

+* **joy_flick_threshold**: Used only with Flick Stick, specifies the distance from the center of the stick that will make the player flick or rotate.
+Default `0.65` (65%).

 * **gyro_mode**: Operation mode for the gyroscope sensor of the game controller.
 Options are `0` = always off, `1` = off with the